mkollers/NEWard/README.md

 # vHelpDesk
-This is the home of all the source code bewlonging to the body LIFE NEWard.
+This is the home of all the source code belonging to the body LIFE NEWard.

 ## Development Process
 **Coding Conventions**